SadWorldPZ/.github/profile/README.md

 ❌ Automated status checks are NOT required by default (Can be configured manually).

 ## 📞 Need Help?
-For any issues, please contact the repository maintainers or open an issue.
+For any issues, please contact the repository maintainers.

 ---